brunojppb/react-router-datadog-express-tracing/README.md

 The Datadog team is aware about this (See this
 [issue here](https://github.com/DataDog/dd-trace-js/issues/3283#issuecomment-1653821725))
-and while they are more invested in the NextJS ecosystem, there are no plans to prioritize Remix at the moment.
+and while they are more invested in the NextJS ecosystem, there are no plans to prioritize React Router at the moment.

 ## Dynamically enriching Datadog traces